aallann/bloomberg-datasets/README.md

 # bloomberg-datasets

-## An independent repository containing my Thesis data for the completion of MSc Computational Finance @ UCL
+## An independent repository containing financial data

 ### Description

 While I often find myself changing code thorughout a project, I rarely do so with datasets.
 The intended purpose of isolating the data in a different repository is to avoid permanently modifying it, or such that any modifications are tractable.
-It is also a warranty to ensure subsequent work may be replicated, and, perhaps less importantly, to decluter a bit the main repository.
+It is also a warranty to ensure subsequent work (see [calibration-repo](https://github.com/aallann/calibration)) may be replicated.
+Perhaps less importantly, this also helps decluter a bit the main repository.

 ### Structure